StinkySteak/NetickLiteNetLibNatPunchTransport/README.md

 - Click the plus icon.
 - Select Add package from git URL
 - Enter `https://github.com/StinkySteak/NetickLiteNetLibNatPunchTransport.git`
-- You can then create an instance by by double clicking in the Assets folder and going
+- You can then create an instance by double-clicking in the Assets folder and going
 - Create > Netick > Transport > LiteNetLibNatPunchTransportProvider

-## How to Use?
-Look out for Nat Puncher Address and Port field on the transport Provider, these are the key components to register and or request NAT IP.
-In dev, staging, or production you can try the public NAT Puncher Relay `lnl-puncher.netick.net:6956`.
-If you want to self-host the NAT Puncher STUN server, Let's talk
+- Look out for Nat Puncher Address and Port field on the transport Provider, these are the key components to register and or request NAT IP.
+In dev, staging, or production, you can try the public NAT Puncher Relay `lnl-puncher.netick.net:6956`.
+If you want to self-host the NAT Puncher STUN server, let's talk

+## NAT Punch - How to?
+NAT Punch is a feature to establish a direct connection between two endpoints utilizing NAT
+1. Find the public IP address through what's my IP website, such as: [Check my NAT](https://www.checkmynat.com/)
+2. Join the game using the discovered IP Address

-## Host Discovery - How to?
+## Host LAN Discovery - How to?
+How LAN Discovery is an optional feature to allow scanning for Netick games that are running on LAN.
 1. Create a script implementing `ILNLDiscovery`
 1. Create a LNLDiscovery instance, and Initialize it.
 1. Ensure to PollUpdate the LNLDiscovery
-1. Make sure to Stop the LNLDiscover after it is not used (Can be used inside OnDestroy).
-Otherwise it would leak
+1. Make sure to stop the LNLDiscover after it is not used (Can be used inside OnDestroy).
+Otherwise, it would leak

 Example Code
 ```cs